ostelco/ostelco-core/client-api/API.md

  1. The preferred language is indicated in every request from client.
  2. The client can indicate request for one or more languages.
- 3. Text strings in reponses to the client should be in all languages indicated in the request.
+ 3. Text strings in responses to the client should be in all languages indicated in the request.
 This will allow the client to switch between languages without connecting to backend.
  4. If a language that is not supported is indicated in a request, it should be ignored.
  5. Text strings in the default language should always be included in a response.